 The ‘bad’ pain

 If you feel a pain that seems to be musculo-skeletal in nature, that is more prolonged and restricting movement, this could be an injury.
 If you ever feel acute pain as opposed to muscle soreness, please notify your instructor or contact a health professional.
-Be sure to always feel free to raise any concerns you have with our helpful staff at Leap Health and Wellbeing.
+Be sure to always feel free to raise any concerns you have with our helpful team at Leap Health and Wellbeing.

 The team at Leap is pedantic about body alignment, and engagement of the right muscles when exercising, so you develop the correct movement pattern and body awareness, that will prepare you for any activities that you take on.
 Our team of professional instructors will push and encourage you in each class, so you get the fitness results that you are after, but without the ‘bad’ pain or even too much of the ‘good’ pain, so you stay on track of your fitness and wellbeing plan.